Bluebird Bio (BLUE) Gets a Hold Rating from Raymond James

-Raymond James analyst Dane Leone maintained a Hold rating on Bluebird Bio (BLUE) today.
-The company’s shares closed last Friday at $46.92, close to its 52-week low of $38.95.
+In a report released yesterday, Dane Leone from Raymond James maintained a Hold rating on Bluebird Bio (BLUE).
+The company’s shares closed last Monday at $45.40, close to its 52-week low of $38.95.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Bluebird Bio with a $77.00 average price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Bluebird Bio with a $76.81 average price target, implying a 63.4% upside from current levels.
+In a report released today, Stifel Nicolaus also maintained a Hold rating on the stock with a $48.00 price target.

 See today’s analyst top recommended stocks >>